SiegeSailor/OpenSource.Bucket/README.md

 ## Development

-Configure a local development environment.
+Configure a local development environment using Docker Compose.
 Create a `.env` in the root directory:

 ```conf
 AWS_ACCESS_KEY_ID=dummy